-☐ Work with industry in the development and release of information to the general public (i.e. oil and gas, chemical, transportation, school board) ☐ Establish open lines of communications with key stakeholders, residents, municipal staff, local authorities, media, special interest groups, government officials and the general public. ☐ Collect and assign resources to manage information needs. ☐ Ensure the Spokesperson is properly briefed. $\hfill \square$ Document ongoing actions using the personal Time and Event Log.
-RECOVERY ACTIONS: Arrange for media and public tours to the site, in conjunction with the Incident Commander and the Operations Section Chief. ☐ Participate in post incident debriefings. ☐ Work with government agencies and industry agencies in the development and release of information once the emergency is in the recovery phase. ☐ Arrange for follow up town hall meetings to keep the residents updated on the recovery efforts. ☐ Maintain a record of all newspaper articles, radio and television broadcasts, and media briefings. ☐ Maintain written records of all activities.
+Information Officer $\hfill \square$ Work with industry in the development and release of information to the general public (i.e. oil and gas, chemical, transportation, school board) ☐ Establish open lines of communications with key stakeholders, residents, municipal staff, local authorities, media, special interest groups, government officials and the general public. $\hfill \square$ Collect and assign resources to manage information needs. ☐ Ensure the Spokesperson is properly briefed. $\hfill \Box$ Document ongoing actions using the personal Time and Event Log.
+RECOVERY ACTIONS: ☐ Arrange for media and public tours to the site, in conjunction with the Incident Commander and the Operations Section Chief. ☐ Participate in post incident debriefings. ☐ Work with government agencies and industry agencies in the development and release of information once the emergency is in the recovery phase.
+Arrange for follow up town hall meetings to keep the residents updated on the recovery efforts. ☐ Maintain a record of all newspaper articles, radio and television broadcasts, and media briefings. ☐ Maintain written records of all activities.

-5.7 Operations Section Chief

-ASSIGNED As identified in Section 1 LOCATION Emergency Coordination Centre ROLE Act as the primary contact from the field Incident Commander to the ECC The Operations Section Chief is responsible for supporting activities focused on the reduction of the immediate hazard, establishing situationa control, and restoration of normal operations.
-RESPONSIBILITIES INITIAL ACTIONS: Report to the ECC.
-Assist in the setup of the ECC, if required. ☐ Participate in the initial briefing conducted by the ECC Director.
-Establish communications with the site Incident Commander. ☐ Document initial actions taken using the Time and Event Log.
-ONGOING ACTIONS: Coordinate information and activities of the responding agencies Fire services Police Services Emergency Medical Services Public works ☐ Coordinate / establish emergency power services. ☐ Coordinate / establish emergency water supplies. ☐ Coordinate / establish emergency sanitation facilities.
-Coordinate / establish transportation resources, liaising with transportation companies as necessary. $\hfill \square$ Coordinate traffic management with other agencies as required.
-Work with the Logistics Section Chief in acquiring the necessary resources requested by the field.
-Work with the Logistics Section Chief to support the setup and operations of the Reception Centres as required. ☐ Update ECC Director on all field activities. $\hfill \Box$ Forward any resource requests to the Logistics Section Chief. ☐ Update ECC Director on activities and requests from the emergency services representatives (fire, police, EMS and public works).
+5.7 Operations Section Chief ASSIGNED As identified in Section 1 LOCATION Emergency Coordination Centre nergency Coordination Centre ROLE The Operations Section Chief is respons focused on the reduction of the immedia t as the primary contact from the field Incident Commander to the ECC. e Operations Section Chief is responsible for supporting activities cused on the reduction of the immediate hazard, establishing situational introl, and restoration of normal operations.
+RESPONSIBILITIES INITIAL ACTIONS: ☐ Report to the ECC. $\hfill \square$ Assist in the setup of the ECC, if requ uired. ☐ Participate in the initial briefing condu icted by the ECC Director. $\hfill\Box$ Establish communications with the si te Incident Commander. $\hfill\Box$ Document initial actions taken using t the Time and Event Log.
+ONGOING ACTIONS: ☐ Coordinate information and activities ○ Fire services ○ Police Services ○ Emergency Medical Services ○ Public works of the responding agencies $\hfill\Box$ Coordinate / establish emergency po wer services.
+Coordinate / establish emergency water supplies. $\hfill\Box$ Coordinate / establish emergency sat Coordinate / establish emergency sanitation facilities.
+Coordinate / establish transportation resources, liaising with transportation companies as necessary. $\hfill\Box$ Coordinate traffic management with $\hfill\Box$ other agencies as required. ☐ Work with the Logistics Section Chief resources requested by the field. in acquiring the necessary ☐ Work with the Logistics Section Chief operations of the Reception Centres Update ECC Director on all field activities. ☐ Forward any resource requests to the Logistics Section Chief.
+Update ECC Director on activities and requests from the emergency services representatives (fire, police, EMS and public works).
+Rev: 18 Date: 12/01/2022 Page: 62 of 219